 In 2020, the Fast Plants Team drew upon our many tried-and-true resources to develop a new lesson plan for an experimental, model ecosystem investigation.
 As with our other recent lesson/investigation development, these plans were designed in the Gather, Reason, Communicate instructional model.
 Also like our other resources, this lesson has a Creative Commons license for non-commercial use; so, you may download, print, or make a copy to your own Drive and edit as you wish for educational purposes.

 In addition to the written lesson plans, a webinar held December 2020 featured this investigation.
 You’ll find a recording of the webinar (and handouts can be downloaded) on Carolina Biological’s Knowledge Center (scroll down for the webinar recording).
 Be sure to watch the segment in the webinar when Dr. Claudia Solis-Lemus of UW-Madison demonstrates how to analyze data generated from an environmental experiment, including how to use the new Wisconsin Fast Stats App.

 This ecosystem investigation is aimed primarily at teaching and learning in upper elementary or middle school level students.
 However, versions of this investigation are used with undergraduate students at UW-Madison.
 In other words, this investigation lends itself well to adaptation and differentiated instruction to suit a wide range of teaching and learning contexts.

 Ecosystem components: Supporting information

-Background information on ecosystem components is available in a 3-post series (Fast Plants blog posts) organized around chemical, biological, and physical factors.
-These blog posts discuss the recommended availability for each component when growing Fast Plants.
-So, for teachers this information can be useful when planning which factors might work well to offer students as potential experimental variables.
+Background information on ecosystem components is available in a 3-post series (Fast Plants blog posts) organized around chemical, biological, and physical environmental factors.
+These blog posts discuss the influence of different biotic and abiotic factors when growing Fast Plants.
+For teachers this information can be useful when planning which environmental factors might work well to offer to students as potential experimental variables.
 Similarly, high school or college students can reference these posts when designing experiments and interpreting results.